jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 <img align="left" src="https://github.com/user-attachments/assets/4dc8bae9-5640-4614-bc6a-92272de9a069" alt="Company Logo" width="15%" length="15%">
-Founded in 2018, Elevate Electronics is an e-commerce company that sells popular electronic products and accessories at a competitive price and has since rapidly expanded to a global customer base from 192 countries.
+Founded in 2018, Elevate Electronics is an e-commerce company that curates and sells selective electronic products and accessories at a competitive price and has since rapidly expanded to a global customer base from 192 countries.
 This project aims to:

    * Understand Elevate Electronics' performance during the period from 2019 to 2022, around the pandemic, and